-- Refer to the instructions manual for specifics on how to clean the outside of a grill.
+- Refer to the instruction manual for specifics on how to clean the outside of a grill.
 Certain materials may be sensitive to harsh cleaning agents.
-For a stainless-steel grill, use a specially formulated stainless-steel BBQ grill cleaner and micro fiber cloth.
+For a stainless-steel grill, use a specially formulated stainless-steel BBQ grill cleaner and microfiber cloth.
 Ceramic, porcelain and painted steel surfaces can be cleaned using soap and water.

 Flat top grills are more commonly used in commercial spaces, but they can be a great addition to your backyard setup.
 They don’t have regular grill grates, so use a different method to clean them.

-- Spray a cleaning solution along the top and let it sit for about 1-minute.
-You can dish soap, a degreaser or a homemade baking soda mixture.
+- Spray a cleaning solution along the top and let it sit for about 1 minute.
+You can use dish soap, a degreaser or a homemade baking soda mixture.

 - Use a grill brush to scrub away any stuck-on food and debris.

 - Wipe it down with a dry cloth and repeat the process as needed.